 The Graduate Council requires that all graduate students be enrolled in a minimum of 12 units per semester regardless of their employment status.
-This is especially important for students receiving Block grant and other campus fellowships/awards; the campus will rescind their award for under enrollment/noncompliance if this unit requirement is not followed.
+This is especially important for students receiving Block grant and other campus fellowships/awards; the campus will rescind their award for under enrollment/non-compliance if this unit requirement is not followed.
+MPH students are required to attain a B- or better in Breadth Course Requirements (Epidemiology PH 250A; Biostatistics PH 142; Health Policy & Management 200J; Environmental Health PH 200K; Health and Social Behavior PH 200L).
+Students attaining less than a B- will be required to retake the course.
+To receive the MPH degree, the student must also meet the Good Academic Standing Rule, i.e. average overall GPA is a B average (3.0).